frogsfrogs/frogsfrogs.github.io/booking-info.md

 - You can get as many tattoos as you'd like, that fit in that session length.  -->
 <!-- - For a rough idea, my appointment minimum is 150, so simplest designs are around 150, small-medium blackwork only designs 200-300, small-med color/bw shading 250-400, medium-larger full bw shading/color 400-800.
 My prices have gone up because I've developed a ton of joint issues by tattooing too much and too intensely the last few years so I have increased my rates so that I can work a manageable amount instead of quitting all together.
 I'm really sorry that this will likely price out some people I might've been able to work with otherwise, I hope to return to sliding scale in the future when I am settled down in one place again.   -->
 - I will send you the price quote in my email response to your booking request.
 Usually it is flat rate, sometimes hourly or session rate.
-If it is out of budget, let me know I will send you a sliding scale pricing.
+If it is out of budget, let me know and I will see if we can make it work.
-- Tip is completely optional
+- Tip is v optional
 - Cash only
 - Pricing works out to around 250/hr
-- Appointment minimum 250 (if it's a really small one I'm happy to do more than one).
+- Appointment minimum 250 (if it's a really simple one I'm happy to do more than one for the minimum).
 <br>

 **Touchups**
-- One free touchup within the first 6 months.
-After that touchup fee depends on the scope/scale.
-Email me at jessowang.tattoo@gmail.com if you would like to book a touchup.
+- After your tattoo heals, if anything heals out or there are any other fixes you'd like, I offer one free touchup within the first 6 months.
+After that, touchup fee depends on the scope/scale.
+I am happy to do touch-ups, but please only book a touchup if there is something specific you would like me to touchup.
-- Please let your tattoo heal at least 1 month before getting it touched up.
+- Please let your tattoo heal at least 1 month before getting a touchup.
+- Email me at onion.ttt@gmail.com if you would like to book a touchup.
+Please include a well-lit, clear photo of the healed tattoo in your email, and a short description of what you'd like me to touchup.
 <br>

 **Healing after Vaccine**